-So you have made the big decision to take control of your health and join the whole food plant-based lifestyle movement.
+So you have made the big decision to take control of your health and join the whole food plant-based diet movement.
 Congratulations!
 You have just made one of the best decisions of your life!
-This plant-based guide for beginners should help you get started.
+This Plant-Based Diet Beginners Guide should help you get started.

 Regardless of the reason you found yourself here, well done!
-Beginning a plant-based diet and lifestyle is one of the best things you can do for your health and our planet.
+Beginning a whole food plant-based diet plan and lifestyle is one of the best things you can do for your health and our planet.

 But now you may be wondering where in the world to begin.